freesewing/freesewing/markdown/dev/tutorials/pattern-design/fitting-the-neck-opening/en.md

 If the delta is positive, our path is too long and we reduce the tweak factor.
 If the delta is negative, our path is too short and we increase the tweak factor.

 We keep on doing this until `Math.abs(delta)` is less than 1.
-Meaning that we are withing 1mm or our target value.
+Meaning that we are within 1mm of our target value.

 <Example pattern="tutorial" part="step2" caption="It might look the same as before, but now it's just right" />